datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ cd palmer-penguins
    $ datalad get */*table*.csv

-Let's take a look where data could be coming from:
+Let's take a look at where data could be coming from:

 .. runrecord:: _examples/remote-analysis-112
    :language: console